A message from Outback Camel Company owner Andrew Harper

-Since 2015, we (my camels, cameleers, and myself) have been working exclusively for ADE on their scientific & ecological surveys however every now and again OCC runs a dedicated trek or two during the winter, including sometimes offering a couple of places on our Warm-Up Trek at the start of the trekking season.
+Since 2015, we (my camels, cameleers, and myself) have been working exclusively for ADE on their scientific & ecological surveys however every now and again OCC runs a dedicated trek or two during the winter, including sometimes offering a couple of places on our Warmup Walkabout Trek at the start of the trekking season.
 You can join the ADE surveys as trekkers, assisting the scientists with their field work and still experience the same timeless camel trekking experience that we have been offering since 1976.

 In 2018 we introduced Bare Sole - Walking with Mindfulness, but we won't be offering this in 2021 - simply because there isn't enough time in the winter schedule to fit it in!

 Please remember that ADE does not operate camel riding safaris - all the surveys are walking experiences in remote areas assisted by our team of OCC packcamels.
 You could describe these surveys as the ultimate desert walking experience, as we are able to access areas that no one else visits.

 On a survey your active participation is essential and you will be asked to contribute to the operation of your trek or expedition, assisting our cameleers with the daily tasks.
 The comprehensive pre-departure information will help to ensure that you are well prepared for the enriching experience of working with the camels.
 Duties would include shepherding them in the mornings & evenings whilst they feed and, under the supervision of the cameleers, helping to saddle the camels and load the equipment.
 Your cameleers cook all the meals on the campfire but help from aspiring chefs is always welcome!